 It will enable you to track more data, evaluate, and adopt changes.
 At the end of the day, tracking ecommerce metrics will only help you in making the right choices for your ecommerce business.

-Jared Cornell is a customer support head, a marketing evangelist and a book lover, associated with ProProfs Help Desk.
+Jared Cornell is a customer support head, a part-time writer at Assign your writer UK, a marketing evangelist and a book lover, associated with ProProfs Help Desk.
 Jared is passionate about customer support and loves to solve customers’ queries.
 He is always keen to develop new strategies to help customers seeking Help Desk assistance for a delightful experience.